-Figure 7 shows the interface of the simulation environment.
-The experimenters can act on the light level of the sun, on the motion sensor, and they can also introduce a defect in the light bulb.
-Both in simulation and in real conditions the system displays a message with the current diagnosis (Figure 8).
+Figure 13 shows the interface of the simulation environment.
+The experimenters can act on the light level of the human-controlled lamp, on the motion sensor, and they can also introduce a defect in the controlled light bulb.
+Both in simulation and in real conditions the system displays a message with the current diagnosis (Figure 14).
 The tests performed showed that the example runs as expected.